dr0nius/twilio-mindstorms/README.md

 This particular project addresses generic remote control and dashboarding scenarios, and can be extended further.
 For example, consider the following tweaks:

 - Add the missing color sensor to controller UI and start tracking it live.
-- Add a second “stick” handler to the control pad and pivot droid’s head using multi-touch.
+- Add a second "stick" handler to the control pad and pivot droid’s head using multi-touch.
 - Attach a special trigger to touch sensor and hook it up to another Function using [webhooks](https://www.twilio.com/docs/api/sync/webhooks); make it send an SMS or ring a phone.
 - Deploy a fleet of droids and build a dashboard to monitor them in real time.